 Reviews labelled Resort review are independent guest reviews attributed to their public source.
 Reviews labelled Golf Planet customer are from past Golf Planet Holidays clients and shared with their permission.

-If you've thought about Provence golf but baulked at flying with clubs, this is the version that works.
 Le Château and Le Riou both sit on the same 301-hectare estate — same gate, same car park.
 Drive down via Beaune in two days, settle into a Deluxe Suite, play whichever course you fancy in the morning.
 Provence averages 300+ days of sunshine a year, which makes May, June and September the windows you actually want — and makes this the Provence week serious golfers take with their wife, where the spa does the heavy lifting on the off-day.

 The Golf